top of page

 For a deeper exploration of the relationship between external conditions and internal experience, Man’s Search for Meaning by Viktor Frankl offers a useful perspective.
 Frankl’s work demonstrates that even under extreme constraints, individuals can maintain a sense of meaning and psychological structure.

 This does not minimize the importance of objective well-being.
 It clarifies its limits.
 External conditions influence what is possible, but they do not fully determine how a person experiences or responds to those conditions.
+The Human Development Index (HDI) is one example of a composite statistical measure that assesses average achievement across three fundamental dimensions of human development: a long and healthy life, access to knowledge, and a decent standard of living.

 Objective Well-Being as a Constraint, Not a Solution